wolf/git-intermediate-presentation/git-intermediate-preso-outline.md

       * when, if you were going to back out a change, you'd have to revert all of them
       * when checking out a particular commit wouldn't produce a working app
       * when a commit just fixes a typo or missing file in the previous commit
+* Committing to save your work, then "uncommitting", leaving the changes from that commit in the tree

 ## Branches

 * Kinds of branches
+  * Why make a branch in the first place?
   * Private, (local-only) branches
     * Private, but you pushed it anyway
   * Code-review branches